typhoon-php/opcache/README.md

 > If a calling library asks for an item to be saved but does not specify an expiration time,
 > or specifies a null expiration time or TTL, an Implementing Library MAY use a configured default duration.

-Here's how you can configure default duration:
+Here's how you can configure default TTL:

 ```php
 use Typhoon\OPcache\TyphoonOPcache;